ch-braun/hackathon-kong-go/README.md

 ## How to develop a plugin

 1. Create a new go file in the `plugins` directory with the suffix `*.plugin.go` (e.g. `myplugin.plugin.go`).
-2. Have this file implement the `main` function that calls the PDK's `server.Start` function.
+2. Have this file implement the `main` function that calls the PDK's `server.StartServer` function.
 3. Follow this [guide](https://docs.konghq.com/gateway/3.7.x/plugin-development/pluginserver/go/) to implement the plugin.